Measuring Partial Balance in Signed Networks: Analytical results on synthetic data

 It is worth mentioning that measures of partial balance may lead to different maximally unbalanced complete graphs.
 Based on $\lambda(G)$ and $L(G)$, ${K}_n^c$ represents the family of maximally unbalanced graphs, while it is merely one family among the maximally unbalanced graphs according to $T(G)$.
 Estrada and Benzi have found complete graphs comprised of one cycle of $n$ positive edges with the remaining pairs of nodes connected by negative edges to be a family of maximally unbalanced graphs based on $W(G)$ \cite{estrada_walk-based_2014}, while this argument is not supported by any other measures.
 As the signs of cycles in a graph are not independent, the structure of maximally unbalanced graphs under the cycle-based measures, $D(G)$ and $C(G)$, is not known.

 A simple comparison of $L({K}_n^c)$ (calculations provided in \eqref{eq24} in Appendix \ref{s:calc}) and the proposed upper bound $m/2=(n^2-n)/4$ reveals substantial gaps.
 These gaps equal $n/4$ for even $n$ and $(n-1)/4$ for odd $n$.
 This supports the previous discussions on looseness of $m/2$ as an upper bound for frustration index.
-Assuming ${K}_n^c$ to be ``the maximally unbalanced graphs" under $L(G)$, $\lfloor m/2-(n-1)/4 \rfloor$ would be a tight upper bound for the frustration index.
+As ${K}_n^c$ is maximally unbalanced under $L(G)$, $\lfloor m/2-(n-1)/4 \rfloor$ can be used as a tight upper bound for normalizing the frustration index.
 This allows a modified version of normalized frustration index, denoted by $F^\prime (G)$ and defined in \eqref{eq5.8}, to take the value zero for ${K}_n^c$.

 Similarly, the upper bound, $\lambda_\text{max}(G)$, used to normalize algebraic conflict, is not tight for many graphs.
-For instance, in the Erd\H{o}s-R\'{e}nyi studied in Section \ref{s:basic} with $m=m^-$, the existence of an edge with $\overline{d}_{\text{max}}=9$ makes $\lambda_\text{max}(G)=8$, while $\lambda(G)=1.98$.
+For instance, in the Erd\H{o}s-R\'{e}nyi studied in Section~\ref{s:basic} with $m=m^-$, the existence of an edge with $\overline{d}_{\text{max}}=9$ makes $\lambda_\text{max}(G)=8$, while $\lambda(G)=1.98$.

 The two observations mentioned above suggest that tighter upper bounds can be used for normalization.
-However, the statistical analysis we use in Section \ref{s:real} to evaluate balance in real networks is independent of the normalization method, so we do not pursue this question further now.
+However, the statistical analysis we use in Section~\ref{s:real} to evaluate balance in real networks is independent of the normalization method, so we do not pursue this question further now.